pabsantos/pabsantos/README.md

 ### Hi there, I'm Pedro Augusto

-I am a student of Msc. in Urban Planning.
+I am a MSc. in Urban Planning.
 I use R to analyze and research spatial data related to urban planning, transport engineering, and road safety.

 ## Current skills